Photo Challenge Rules for 2018-2019

-- The Photo Challenge is held on the second Thursday of each month at our designated meeting place.
-Pre-Registered entries from paid-up members are accepted and checked in between 6:45 PM and 7:15 PM, and judging begins shortly thereafter.
+4. The Photo Challenge is held on the second Thursday of each month at our designated meeting place.
+Pre-Registered entries from paid-up members are accepted and checked in between 6:45 PM and 7:15 PM.
+Judging begins shortly thereafter.

-Group A: Primarily consisting, but not limited to, upper-intermediate, advanced, semi-professional, and professional photographers
+Group A: Primarily consisting, but not limited to, advanced, semi-professional, and professional photographers

-Group B: To consist of intermediate, hobbyist, and beginning photographers
+Group B: To consist of upper-intermediate, intermediate, hobbyist, and beginning photographers

 Members will choose the category they wish to compete in for the coming year.
 New members will choose a category upon joining the club.
 For the purpose of end of the year awards, it is suggested that photographers stay in that category for the duration of the KCC Photo Challenge competition year.

 Group A members cannot switch to Group B unless approved by a majority vote of the executive committee.

 Group B members can transfer to Group A at their own discretion.
 However, anyone changing categories during the current competition year will forfeit all bonus points accumulated while in their previous group.

 Any Group B member who receives 70 or more bonus points (as defined in Section 14) during the competition year will automatically be moved to Group A for the next year’s competition.